itzwolly/FlexMan/README.md

 * Summary of set up

-Copy this repo to your local machine
+Clone this repo to your local machine

 ### Contribution guidelines ###